mdsimon2/RPi-CamillaDSP/README.md

 - Set clock source to SPDIF via Ultralite Mk5 front panel.
 - No rate adjust is enabled as the Ultralite Mk5 is clocked by SPDIF input in this mode.
 - It is not possible to use different input and output sample rates.
-- Configurations are provided for 48 and 96 kHz, note that at 176/192 kHz optical and SPDIF I/O are disabled.
+- Configurations provided for 48 and 96 kHz sample rates.

 #### ultralitemk5_analog.yml

 - Set the clock source to internal via Ultralite Mk5 front panel.
-- This configuration uses analog 3 and 4 as inputs but you can add/change to other inputs as needed. - All configurations use the same input and output sample rate as it is not possible to use different sample rates.
+- This configuration uses analog 3 and 4 as inputs but you can add/change to other inputs as needed. - It is not possible to use different input and output sample rates.
-- Configurations are provided for 48, 96 and 192 kHz sample rates.
+- Configurations provided for 48, 96 and 192 kHz sample rates.

 ### MOTU M4